IBM/cpdctl/README_command_reference.md

 `--name` (string)
 :   Name of space.
 Required.

+`--compute` (<a href="#cli-compute-request-example-schema-space">`ComputeRequest[]`</a>)
+:   This flag is not supported on CPD.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--compute=@path/to/file.json`.

 `--description` (string)
 :   Description of space.

-`--storage` (<a href="#cli-storage-request-example-schema-space">`StorageRequest`</a>)
-:   Cloud Object Storage instance is required for spaces created on Public Cloud.
-On private CPD installations default storage is used instead.
-This flag is not supported on CPD.

-`--compute` (<a href="#cli-compute-request-example-schema-space">`ComputeRequest[]`</a>)
-:   This flag is not supported on CPD.

-`--tags` ([]string)
-:   User-defined tags associated with a space.

 `--generator` (string)
 :   A consistent label used to identify a client that created a space.
 A generator must be comprised of the following characters - alphanumeric, dash, underscore, space.